Connecting CDRouter to a GPON Network

 Same Logical Layer-2 Segment

-A specific VLAN is provisioned through the live network to connect the CPE and CDRouter.
+A specific VLAN is provisioned through the live network to connect the DUT and CDRouter.
 This creates a logical Layer-2 “tunnel” between them.

 - Solution: The DUT and CDRouter behave as if they are directly connected.
 The DUT uses CDRouter’s IP address as its default router for all destinations.